In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Cook the noodles

-Bring a medium sauce pot of water to a boil.
-Add the noodles and cook until just tender, 8 to 10 minutes.
-Drain, reserving ½ cup [1 cup] cooking water.
+Bring a medium sauce pot of water to a boil; add baking soda, if using (see Chef’s Tip).
+Add the linguine and cook until just tender, 8 to 10 minutes.
+Drain, reserving ½ cup [1 cup] pasta cooking water.
 Wipe out the pot.
 While the water is heating and the noodles are cooking, prepare the fish.

 Make the honey-umami glaze; prep and cook the fish

 - Set aside half the umami sauce base for the garlic noodles.

 - To make the glaze, in a small bowl, stir together the honey, rice vinegar, and half the umami sauce base.
 Set aside half the glaze for the cabbage.

 - Pat the fish dry with a paper towel; season lightly with salt and pepper.